Dormant or Never Traded? The One Filing You Still Owe

 My company has never traded.
 Do I really have to file anything?

-Almost nothing, but not nothing.
+You are 90% right that you owe nothing, but not quite.
 You still file annual accounts with Companies House every year, even when dormant.
 For a company limited by shares that has never traded, those are the simple dormant accounts (form AA02), with no auditor needed.
+There is also a short yearly confirmation statement that keeps your company details up to date.
 Separately, you can tell HMRC the company is dormant for Corporation Tax, which pauses the Company Tax Return until the company is active again.

 Does telling HMRC I am dormant stop my Companies House accounts too?